 Searching within databases can be more time consuming than using Summon, but there are advantages to this research strategy:

 Each database may have their own way and limitations of searching within the database.
 Some may use "And," "Or," quotation marks and other search strategies listed on the books & media tab, but some may not.
-If you are not getting the results you're expecting within a database, make sure the search is worded the way the database works.
+If you are not getting the results you expected within a database, make sure the search is worded the way the database works.

 TIP: Searching databases with the keywords recommended in this research guide is a good starting strategy.
 However, be aware that some databases may use different terminology.
 When you find a relevant article, check the subject headings and article description for terminology that could be useful in a new keyword search.